the Terrible Teens

 • Be more proactive and less reactive (that’s too late!)

-• Notice when your dog is doing the right thing
+• Notice and respond when your dog is doing the right thing

 • Improve behavior and well-being in new ways (more enrichment)

-• Give your dog more safe choices, every day vs. trying to control
+• Give your dog more safe choices every day vs. trying to just control them

 • Handle the leash for more safety, more pleasant walks

-Valuable handouts, clicker and treat bag, a variety of healthy treats and chews, short training videos, enrichment toys, and (if needed) calming aids.
+You’ll get valuable handouts, a clicker and treat bag, a variety of healthy treats and chews, a harness (if needed), short training videos, enrichment toys, and (if needed) calming aids.

 Am I the right trainer for you and your dog?